Actions & filters

 Force locale to a specific country and language

-Klarna Payments listens to https://developer.wordpress.org/reference/functions/get_locale/ to set the locale.
-With this snippet you can force a specific country and language, United States and English in the example below.
+The Klarna plugin uses the WordPress funktion get_locale() to set the locale.
+With this snippet you can force a specific country and language, American English in the example below.

 Locales should be formatted as a language tag consisting of a two-letter language code combined with a two-letter country code according to RFC 1766.
 Examples are en-us for US English, en-gb for British English and sv-se for Swedish (in Sweden).